The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Household type

-In 2022-23, on average, the majority of cases of social assistance among households were unattached singles for both the Social Assistance Program and AccessAbility Supports, representing nearly 71 per cent and nearly 91 per cent, respectively.
-On average, single parents had the second largest number of Social Assistance cases, representing just under 20 per cent, and couples without children had the second largest number of AccessAbility Supports cases, representing less than 6 per cent.
+In 2023-24, on average, the majority of cases of social assistance among households were unattached singles for both the Social Assistance Program and AccessAbility Supports, representing nearly 2,280 for the Social Assistance Program and over 2,220 for AccessAbility Supports, respectively.
+On average, single parents had the second largest number of Social Assistance cases, representing just under 650 cases, and couples without children had the second largest number of AccessAbility Supports cases, representing 136 cases.

-Unattached singles also had, on average, the largest percentage of Social Assistance beneficiaries in 2022-23, representing more than 42 per cent, followed by single parent households, representing under 35 per cent.
+Unattached singles also had, on average, the largest percentage of Social Assistance beneficiaries in 2023-24 (nearly 2,280 beneficiaries), followed by single parent households, representing 1,880 beneficiaries.

-Figure 4PE: Percentage of cases and beneficiaries of Social Assistance by household in Prince Edward Island, 2021 to 2022-23
+Figure 4PE: Cases and beneficiaries of Social Assistance by household in Prince Edward Island, 2021 to 2023-24

 Cases